gozgun/PatientListingApp/README.md

 # Instructions

-This app uses Scala, SBT, Play Framework and HTML.
+This app uses Scala, SBT, Play Framework, Akka HTTP server and HTML.

 The infrastucture of the app is taken from play-scala-hello-world-tutorial which can be found [here](https://github.com/playframework/play-samples/tree/2.8.x/play-scala-hello-world-tutorial)